cresset-template/cresset/README.md

    allowing different users and machines to set their own variables as required.
    Each host should have a separate `.env` file for host-specific configurations.

-5. Run `make overrides` to create a `docker-compose.override.yaml` files.
+5. Run `make over` to create a `docker-compose.override.yaml` files.
    Add configurations that should not be shared via source control there.
    For example, volume-mount pairs specific to each host machine.